 A 2-light window in the southern staircase c.1939 depicts St Andrew and St Mark with below Iona Abbey and Flynn Memorial Church, Alice Springs.
 These churches have Australian wildflowers with the Scottish thistle and Sturt’s desert pea as local reference.
 They also look to be by Carter.

 St Andrew’s Presbyterian Church, Canberra has two large 4-light windows in the transepts.
 The Resurrection window, a memorial to the service men and women who died in World War I, was installed in the Warrior’s Chapel in 1948.
 In the lower section figures from the armed forces are seated, some seen back view, and standing looking upward at Christ flanked by angels and religious symbols in the upper section.
 More angels and coats of arms are in the eight vertical tracery windows with small tracery above.
 There is an effective gradation of colouring from brown and dark blue uniforms to yellow, pink, green and blues of the figures above and paler tones in the tracery windows.
-The treatment of this vibrant window suggests it was made by P.O.
+The treatment of this vibrant window points to P.O.
 Barnard.
 Carter reputedly based one figure on Colonel M.J.
 Holmes, Chief Medical Officer, Commonwealth Military Forces.